antorof/SolarSystem-X3Dom/README.md

 Solar System with X3Dom

-Solar System implementation in X3D format viewed in web browser thanks to x3dom.
+Solar System implementation in X3D format.
+Viewed in web browser thanks to x3dom.